tgrecojs/logseq/pages/Demo.md

 		- Using the endo cli we can inspect in the UI or in the CLI.
 		- The internal type for the game (or any web app) is "web bundle".
 	- ### Unsafe
-		- Unsafe objects doesn't necessarily mean that they are unsafe
+		- Unsafe objects doesn't necessarily mean that they are unsafe but rather that it's running off of the filesystem and using pure node.js to do so.
 	- ### Installing the App
 		- Installing the Application
 		- Alice adopts the game